 The Dutch make great cheese and Reypenaer is an extremely good example of artisanal workmanship.
-It is a variety of Gouda that is took through a series of maturation stages in an entirely natural way.
-In fact, the ageing of Reypenaer is the highlight of the cheese which takes place in an 100-year-old warehouse along the Oude Rijn river in controlled conditions.
+It is a variety of Gouda that is taken through a series of maturation stages in an entirely natural way.
+In fact, the ageing of Reypenaer is the highlight of the cheese which takes place in a 100-year-old warehouse along the Oude Rijn river in controlled conditions.

-There are three different varities of Reypenaer segragated according to its age.
-Reypenaer V.S.O.P. is matured for two years during which it looses 25% of its original weight.
+There are three different varieties of Reypenaer segregated according to its age.
+Reypenaer V.S.O.P. is matured for two years during which it loses 25% of its original weight.
 It develops protein crystallisations and white spots throughout the pate.
 The flavour is intense and creamy with strong hints of butterscotch and caramel.